FAQEUCyber Resilience Act

 No.

 For legacy products, the question is whether the later update amounts to a substantial modification.
-The March 2026 draft guidance says security updates are generally not substantial modifications, and Article 69(2) makes substantial modification the trigger for bringing pre-11 December 2027 products into the CRA's full product regime.
+Draft Commission guidance says security updates are generally not substantial modifications, and Article 69(2) makes substantial modification the trigger for bringing pre-11 December 2027 products into the CRA's full product regime.

 The same draft guidance also says manufacturers should be able to demonstrate, if asked, that later updates do not amount to substantial modifications.